-Accuracy and shot-shaping are required to score well.
+For the experienced player, accuracy and shot-shaping are required to score well.

 wood or hybrid club is usually the best option and often leaves a mid to short iron

 left and woods right.
-A long straight tee shot is a must in order
+A long, straight tee shot from the tips is a must in order